Loading NuWatt Energy...

 Solar panels in Winchester cost $3.15-3.50 per watt installed in 2026.
 A typical 11 kW system costs $34,650-$38,500 before MA state incentives.
 The federal Section 25D residential tax credit expired December 31, 2025 -- homeowners receive $0 in federal credit.
 Massachusetts state incentives (SMART 3.0, net metering, state tax credit, and tax exemptions) still make solar highly profitable.

-Winchester is a compact town with mature trees, especially in established neighborhoods near the town center and along the Mystic River.
-While some properties face shading challenges, modern solar design tools use satellite imagery and LIDAR data to map shading precisely.
-Microinverters or power optimizers allow panels to perform independently, so shaded panels do not drag down the entire array.
-Many Winchester homes still have excellent south-facing roof sections with minimal shading.
+Winchester is a compact town with mature trees, especially in established neighborhoods near the town center and along the Mystic Lakes.
+Where shading is a factor, modern solar design uses satellite imagery and LIDAR to map it precisely, and microinverters or power optimizers let each panel perform independently so a shaded panel does not drag down the array.
+Many Winchester homes still have strong south-facing roof sections, and the west-side lots near the reservoir tend to have the most open exposure.

 We will assess your specific roof, neighborhood conditions, tree canopy, and Eversource rate to show you exactly what solar costs and saves for your Winchester home -- including SMART 3.0 and ConnectedSolutions.